This post contains affiliate links. I make a small commission for a successful purchase at no extra expense to you.

 In nature, the fish that we are keeping swim in water which contains way more CO2.
 For the plants, all components needed to grow are readily available.
 The CO2 enters the water through the substrate (mud), decaying organic matter and other biological processes.

 Because of this, the concentration in our aquarium is way lower than what the plants need to grow.
+A nutrient deficiency could cause algae to grow.
+I’ve written a post on why plants can turn brown, which you can read here if you find it interesting.
 If we’re looking to recreate plant growth resembling the way they grow in the wild, we’ll have to add additional CO2.

 Aquarium plants that do well without additional CO2

 Without repeating myself too much, you by now probably understand that you can keep plants as long as you don’t want the to grow too rapidly.
 High light is necessary for some plants, so you’ll want to avoid those.
 Bright lighting also can cause a lot of algae.
 Part of that algae problem can be overcome by adding CO2, but let’s focus on not adding any for now.